SanderLoman/rust-p2p/docs/repo/github/labels.md

 -   https://github.com/nodura/contower/labels/D-Complex - Challenging from a design or technical perspective.
 -   https://github.com/nodura/contower/labels/D-Good-First-Issue - Ideal for newcomers to start contributing.

-## Difficulty Labels ([`D-`][D])

-Difficulty labels are designed to communicate the level of complexity or suitability of issues and pull requests for potential contributors.
-These labels help in determining the appropriateness of tasks for different skill levels.

-**Examples:**

--   https://github.com/Nodura/Contower/labels/D-Complex - Challenging from a design or technical perspective.
--   https://github.com/Nodura/Contower/labels/D-Good-First-Issue - Ideal for newcomers to start contributing.

 ## Labeling Guidelines